 Step 3: Input Case Billing

-Next, setup the case billing structure.
+Next, set up the case billing structure.
 Assign a contact as the billing contact.
 The first contact added to the case will be defaulted as the billing contact.
 A case must have a billing contact in order to include it in batch billing.
-At any point you can remove the billing contact or make another contact on the case the billing contact.
+At any point, you can remove the billing contact or make another contact in the case of the billing contact.

 1. Assign a contact as the billing contact.
 The first contact added to the case will be defaulted as the billing contact.
-A case must have a billing contact in order to include it the batch invoice creation (i.e., batch billing).
-You can remove the billing contact or make another contact on the case the billing contact.
+A case must have a billing contact in order to include it in the batch invoice creation (i.e., batch billing).
+You can remove the billing contact or make another contact in the case of the billing contact.